RJKAZ/amazon-clone/README.md

 Left off on Section 3 - part 8 (Build a Product Screen) at the 14:13 mark - everything good except the image which won't display.

+Left off on Section 5 - finished part 10 (load products from backend) - All is working good so far.